Darxo/Hardened/README.md

 - Add `HD_KnockBackDistance` = 1` for `skill.nut`, which determines how many tiles they would knock a target back
 - All corpses now have a new `HD_FatalityType` member, which contains the fatalityType that this corpse was created with
 - `::Const.Combat.WeaponSpecFatigueMult` is now always `1.0`
+- The large quiver variants now use the following new unique ids: `ammo.powder_large`, `ammo.arrows_large` and `ammo.bolts_large`
+- `getQueryTargetValueMult` is now also called on the score for non-Attacks, but only after their target is already chosen
+- Add `HD_CanSpawnParties = true` for `location.nut`, which causes locations to be ignored for spawning regular roaming parties
+- Add `HD_MinPlayerDistanceForSpawn = 0` for `location.nut`, which prevents hostile locations from spawning regular roaming parties if the player is within this many tiles of them
+- Add various new helper functions for ranged ammo-using weapons to `weapon.nut`.
+See `ranged_weapon_hooks.nut` for the details
+- Add `HD_RequiredAmmoType = ::Const.Items.AmmoType.None` for `weapon.nut` which determines, which type of ammo a weapon uses
+- Add `HD_StartsBattleLoaded = false` for `weapon.nut` which determines, whether this weapon will be reloaded for free at the start of each battle (only works if the correct ammo is equipped)

 ### New Character Properties